 - Welcome speech

-- Performance by a German band with traditional Oktoberfest show
+- Performance by an orchestra with traditional Oktoberfest show

 - Interactive program

 Dress code: traditional Bavarian clothing, smart casual.
 Guests wearing traditional costumes get pleasant bonus from the event partners.

 Restaurant “Alpenhaus” (Juzhnaja doroga 17, St. Petersburg)